deawyk/deawyk.github.io/_pages/project.md

 ### Conclusion
 <p> As a data analyst, the goal is simply *to see*.
 Amongst an inordinate amount of KPIs, my goal is to identify the disproportionately valuable ones which drive the biggest impact.
 Often, they are the ones to get the most pushback cross-departments.
 They are also the most difficult and stubborn KPIs to move.<br>

 I like to lay groundwork by learning from and interviewing subject-matter experts to get a clear definition of the business problem.
-Then, data becomes my solutions book.
+Then, data become my solutions book.
 I'll iterate, incrementally improve, and apply creativity in pursuit of a resolve, having some _Aha_ moments along the way.<br>

 The beauty of data is that it is falseless and fair.
-How well data helps businesses to grow largely depends on its application.</p>
+How well data help businesses grow largely depend on the application.</p>